LongtaoTang/Sets-Compression/README.md

 ### conditional_independence
 we conduct the chi-square independence test on the dataset with conditions.

-### Extra_Appendix
-it contains the proof of the NP-hardness on optimality of improved coding method.

 ## codes
 ### utility.py
 some commonly used functions